John Templeton (botanist): Dublin

+Kirwanian Society founded 1812, Marsh's Library, Trinity College Botanic Garden.
+Four acres supplied with both exotic and indigenous plants, the Trinity Library (80,000 volumes) and Trinity Museum.Also the Museum of the College of Surgeons.

 Death and legacy

 Never of strong constitution, he was not expected to survive, he was in failing health from 1815 and died in 1825 aged only 60, "leaving a sorrowing wife, youthful family and many friends and townsmen who greatly mourned his death".
 The Australian leguminous genus Templetonia is named for him.

 In 1810 Templeton had supported the veteran United Irishman, William Drennan, in the foundation of the Belfast Academical Institution.
 With the staff and scholars of the Institution's early Collegiate Department, he then helped form the Belfast Natural History and Philosophical Society (the origin of both the Botanical Gardens and what is now the Ulster Museum).

 Although always ready to communicate his own findings, Templeton did not publish much.
 Robert Lloyd Praeger (1865-1953), editor of the Irish Naturalist and President of the Royal Irish Academy, described him nonetheless as "the most eminent naturalist Ireland has produced".